 Home

-In addition to research, HACR Lab members run the learn2ctf CTF team as a way to introduce students and others to offensive computer security.
+In addition to research, HACR Lab members support and participate on the HackerCats CTF team where they practice offensive computer security techniques.

 News